 Collection Research & Exhibition Advisory

-During the Cabot Library renovation project in the Science Center, the Putnam and Foyer Galleries will remain OPEN.
+During the Cabot Library renovation project in the Science Center, the Putnam and Special Exhibition Galleries will remain OPEN.
 The Harvard Mark I installation will be inaccessible for the duration of the renovation project, but will be back on view later this spring.

 Harvard faculty, students, and museum professionals are highly encouraged to fill-in the online inquiry form provided on our website.
 The CHSI’s Curator or Director of Administration will get back to you promptly.
 It is also recommended to first take a look at our online database, Waywiser, before requesting information about specific instruments.
 Arrangements to study the instruments on site are possible and made on a case-by-case basis.